Carolina's Wild Horses

 with one of the excursion boat vendors along the waterfront.
 These

 run frequently during the day and advance reservations are not required.

 can easily paddle the two hundred yards from the Beaufort waterfront

-Perry Park (pdf) at the eastern end of Lennoxville Road (Beaufort
+Perry Park (pdf) at the eastern end of Lennoxville Road.

 -3- To see the horses

-on the eastern end of Shackleford Banks by kayak, a sea kayak is recommended,
+To visit the eastern end of Shackleford by kayak, a sea kayak is recommended,

 leaving from the easternmost tip of Harkers Island at the National